by Don Kenton Henry

 Herein lies another short story.
-This one is an excerpt from “The Day Jack Benny Died”.
-It is told through the eyes of my yet to be born grandson on the occasion of, and the events preceding, my own funeral.
+This one is an excerpt from “The Day Jack Benny Died.”
+It is told through the eyes of my yet-to-be-born grandson on the occasion of and the events preceding my funeral.

 ANOTHER CAMPGROUND TALE

 Who would have thought we’d be burying that man a week later.
 All those words … and now … just silence.
 Life plays along to an unheard rhythm.
 We always kidded that his death would somehow involve pyrotechnics.
 We should have known each time the story was told of that time in his thirties when he poured five gallons of gas on a giant brush pile in his yard.
 His plan was to let it burn down, then roast hot dogs for all the guests at his party.
 Knocked him over, singed every hair on his head – and from twenty feet away.
 ‘Almost burned the house and woods down!’”
 This time it was fatal.